 When it comes to pediatric tooth extractions, it’s not uncommon for parents to be just as nervous as their children!
-No one wants to see their little ones in pain, but the good news is that tooth extractions are gentle, safe, and fast—and with the help of local anesthesia and nitrous oxide, they’re not all that uncomfortable either.
+No one wants to see their little ones in pain, but the good news is that tooth extractions, including baby tooth extractions, are gentle, safe, and fast—and with the help of local anesthesia and nitrous oxide, they’re not all that uncomfortable either.

 We always try to save the natural tooth whenever possible, but there are some times when a tooth is so decayed or damaged that there’s simply no solution other than to remove it.
 Extractions allow us to restore health to the mouth by removing a source of pain and infection.

 What Happens During a Tooth Extraction

 As you might imagine, extracting a primary (baby) tooth is easier than extracting a secondary (adult) tooth because secondary teeth have longer roots holding them in place.
 That said, the process for both is virtually the same.
 Local anesthetic is used to numb the tooth and the area surrounding it.
 Often, children need nitrous oxide to get through an extraction and that is perfectly understandable—nitrous oxide, or laughing gas, works and wears off quickly, and it’s very safe.

 A special tool called an elevator loosens the tooth from the jaw, then it is carefully removed with forceps.
 Your child will feel some pulling and movement, but not pain.